robbert-vdh/yabridge/README.md

 `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/VST3"` to add
 that one.

-Finally, you can run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
-For VST2 plugins this will create `.so` files alongside the Windows VST2 plugins, so if you tell your Linux VST host to search for VST2 plugins there you'll be good to go.
-VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3 specification, and your VST3 host will pick those up automatically. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the default copy-based installation method._
+Finally, you'll have to run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
+For VST2 plugins this will create `.so` files alongside the Windows VST2 plugins that your DAW will be able to read, so if you tell your Linux VST2 host to search for VST2 plugins in that same directory you'll be good to go.
+VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3 specification, and your VST3 host will pick those up automatically without any additional setup. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the default copy-based installation method._

 ### Manual setup